arshimkola/arshimkola/README.md

-- 👋 Hi, I’m @arshimkola
+- 👋 Hi, I’m Alok @arshimkola
-- 👀 I’m interested in ...
+- 👀 I’m interested in Distributed Systems and Business models ripe for Technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Kafka and Streaming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building amazing SaaS applications
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/alok-mishra/

 <!---
 arshimkola/arshimkola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.